Skip to content

 Legislation is part of King’s overall ‘Stand Strong’ strategy to support Maine’s older population and save taxpayer dollars

-WASHINGTON, D.C. — U.S. Senator Angus King (I-ME) and Mike Rounds (R-SD) are introducing bipartisan legislation to help older veterans “Stand Strong” and avoid injuries from costly, dangerous falls.
-The SAFE STEPS for Veterans Act would establish an Office of Falls Prevention within the Veterans Health Administration (VHA) and create a falls prevention coordinator role there.
-The legislation would also create a pilot program for incorporating falls prevention programs into VA home modification programs, and establish an assessment for veterans to identify those most at risk of falling.
-Since veterans, on average, have more chronic conditions than their non-veteran counterparts, additional programs would be incredibly important to prevent unnecessary injuries or hospitalizations and the massive expenses associated with falls.
+WASHINGTON, D.C. — U.S. Senators Angus King (I-ME) and Mike Rounds (R-SD) are introducing bipartisan legislation to help veterans “Stand Strong” and avoid injuries from costly, dangerous falls.
+The SAFE STEPS for Veterans Act would establish an Office of Falls Prevention within the Veterans Health Administration (VHA).
+The legislation would also establish the position of a ‘falls prevention coordinator’ role, create a pilot program for incorporating falls prevention programs into Department of Veterans Affairs (VA) home modification programs, and establish an assessment for veterans to identify those most at risk of falling.

 “America’s veterans deserve access to the preventative care solutions that evidence-based slip and fall prevention programs offer,” said Senator Rounds.
 “It’s our responsibility to make certain veterans have access to these programs so they can live safely and comfortably after giving their time and talents to protect our great nation.
-I’m proud to join Senator King on the SAFE STEPS for Veterans Act to build and expand fall prevention programs at the VA.”
+I’m proud to join Senator King in reintroducing the SAFE STEPS for Veterans Act to build and expand fall prevention programs at the VA.”

 Falls prevention is an interdisciplinary approach that requires screening and coordination among health care providers, referral to community-based falls prevention programs, and addressing home-based risks.
 However, neither the VA nor VHA currently have a single authority that leads falls prevention efforts for the Department.
 Additionally, while VA provides funding for home modification programs for certain veterans’ populations, these programs do not incorporate evidence-based falls prevention programs into their work.
 The VHA also does not include a requirement that veterans at risk be screened, leaving too many veterans susceptible to otherwise preventable falls.